 - Dual Credit at ACU

 - Request Information

 Do I qualify as a transfer?

-If you are currently enrolled at another institution, have graduated from high school (or have a GED) and hold a cumulative GPA of 2.5 or higher you may transfer to ACU.
-Please note that the last 32 hours of your degree must be completed at ACU.
+If you are currently enrolled at another institution, have graduated from high school (or have a GED) and hold a cumulative GPA of 2.3 or higher you may transfer to ACU.
+Students with a cumulative GPA below 2.3 will be reviewed on a case-by-case basis.

 Do you offer transfer scholarships?

 ACU offers Transfer Merit Awards to students with a 2.3 GPA or higher.

 - 3.3 to 4.0 GPA = $10,000 per year (3.2 GPA)

 - 2.85 to 3.29 GPA = $8,000 per year (3.0 GPA)

 - 2.30 to 2.84 GPA = $7,000 per year (2.5 GPA)